fenago/Grokking-Deep-Learning/Lab_9.md

 different depending on the order.
 Now the obvious question: what matrix to use instead of the identity matrix.
 There are an infinite number of choices.
-But in deep learning, the standard answer to this kind of question is, “You’ll learn the matrix just like you learn any other matrix in a neural network!”
+But in deep learning, the standard answer to this kind of question is, "You’ll learn the matrix just like you learn any other matrix in a neural network!"
 OK, so you’ll just learn this matrix.
 How?
 Whenever you want to train a neural network to learn something, you always need a task for it to learn.
 In this case, that task should require it to generate interesting sentence embeddings by learning both useful word vectors and useful modifications to the identity